Ridhima-Sudhir/HotSport/README.md

 An Empathy Map was created to make sure all the users points were taken into considerations while designing the final product. <br>
 A LoFi Prototype was drafted on paper and a few more changes were made.
 Finally a Hifi Prototype was designed using Adobe XD and Heuristic Evaluation was performed on our final prototype. <br>
-We presented the flow of our Hifi prototype using the Desktop Preview function of Adobe XD.
+We presented the flow of our Hifi prototype using the Desktop Preview function of Adobe XD. <br>
 The Hifi prototype was designed by me, with a few inputs from my teammates.